radityankn/voidwalkers-scandff-gf180mcu/README.md

 # IIC-OSIC-TOOLS Design Project Template (GlobalFoundries 180nm)

-This repository is a project template for the IIC-OSIC-TOOLS (https://github.com/iic-jku/IIC-OSIC-TOOLS) analog design workflow, preconfigured for the GlobalFoundries 180nm PDK (gf180mcuD).
+This repository is a project template for the IIC-OSIC-TOOLS (https://github.com/iic-jku/IIC-OSIC-TOOLS) analog design workflow for the SSCS 2025 Chipathon, preconfigured for the GlobalFoundries 180nm PDK (gf180mcuD).

 ## What's Included